losandes/hilaryjs/README.md

 ###The after new child event

-After a new child container is created, the "hilary::after::new::child" event is fired, if a function is registered.
+After a new child container is created, the "hilary::after:::new::child" event is fired, if a function is registered.
 It accepts three arguments:

 ```
 @param container: the current container